-Of the synthesis techniques presented, Scheme 1 (Fig. 1) 21 is probably the most attractive.
-It requires no knowledge of chemistry, has a wide applicability, offers little chance of failure, produces good yields, does not require expensive chemical apparatus or glassware, and uses currently available (and synthesized) precursors. easily Scheme 2 (Fig. 1) $^{14,39-41}$ has most of the desirable features of Scheme 1, but may not be as versatile in terms of the amines which can be employed.
-Scheme 3 1)^{42,43}, catalytic hydrogenation (Raney Nickel), is frequently successful at atmospheric pressure but is most effective under increased pressure.
+Of the synthesis techniques presented, Scheme 1 (Fig. 1) [21] is probably the most attractive.
+It requires no knowledge of chemistry, has a wide applicability, offers little chance of failure, produces good yields, does not require expensive chemical apparatus or glassware, and uses currently available (and easily synthesized) precursors.
+Scheme 2 (Fig. 1) [14,39-41] has most of the desirable features of Scheme 1, but may not be as versatile in terms of the amines which can be employed.
+Scheme 3 (Fig. 1) [42,43], catalytic hydrogenation (Raney Nickel), is frequently successful at atmospheric pressure but is most effective under increased pressure.
 This requires purchase or construction of a suitable hydrogenation unit.
-Use pyrophoric activated Raney Nickel (or other active catalysts) and hydrogen are drawbacks with this method.
-Nonetheless. a significant number of clandestine laboratories have successfully used catalytic hydrogenation for amphetamine and methamphetamine manufacture.
-Reduction of the intermediate imine (ketone + amine → imine) using sodium borohydride, Scheme 4 (Fig. 1) $^{47-49}$, is a relatively simple reaction.
-Harsher conditions (that is, reflux)48 may be required when using sodium borohydride as the reducing agent than in the techniques using aluminum amalgam or sodium cyanoborohydride.
+Use of pyrophoric activated Raney Nickel (or other active catalysts) and hydrogen are drawbacks with this method.
+Nonetheless, a significant number of clandestine laboratories have successfully used catalytic hydrogenation for amphetamine and methamphetamine manufacture.

+Reduction of the intermediate imine (ketone + amine $\rightarrow$ imine) using sodium borohydride, Scheme 4 (Fig. 1) [47-49], is a relatively simple reaction.
+Harsher conditions (that is, reflux) [48] may be required when using sodium borohydride as the reducing agent than in the techniques using aluminum amalgam or sodium cyanoborohydride.
 A substantially lower yield is also obtained.

-Scheme 5 (Fig. 1) $^{50-56}$, the Leuckart reaction, is a more difficult synthesis than the other ketone-based schemes which use a single reaction to obtain the desired product.
+Scheme 5 (Fig. 1) [50-56], the Leuckart reaction, is a more difficult synthesis than the other ketone-based schemes which use a single reaction to obtain the desired product.
 Refluxing may be necessary to form the N-substituted intermediate and, subsequently, hydrolysis or reduction produces the final product.
-Longer reaction times are inherent in the process, yields are expected to be less than the first three methods, and chemical apparatus must be
+Longer reaction times are inherent in the process, yields are expected to be less than the first three methods, and chemical apparatus must be used.

 Scheme 6 (Fig. 2) also uses a two-reaction sequence to produce the final product.
-Although safrole is an inexpensive and readily available starting material, preparation of the intermediate 1-(3,4methylenedioxyphenyl)-2-bromopropane $^{47,57-61}$ is a process that may be time-consuming 47,57,60 and potentially hazardous47.
+Although safrole is an inexpensive and readily available starting material, preparation of the intermediate 1-(3,4-methylenedioxyphenyl)-2-bromopropane [47,57-61] is a process that may be time-consuming [47,57,60] and potentially hazardous [47].
 In addition, the yield is no better than with Scheme 4.

-Reported yields for amphetamine using the Ritter $reaction^{45}$ (Scheme 7, Fig. 2) were less than 30%.
+Reported yields for amphetamine using the Ritter reaction [45] (Scheme 7, Fig. 2) were less than 30%.
 As in Schemes 5 and 6, a two-step synthesis is involved.
-Safrole is first converted to the
+Safrole is first converted to the immediate precursor N-acetyl MDA.
+This compound must then be either hydrolyzed or reduced to yield the desired product.

-Techniques for converting substituted cinnamic acids to to MDA product.
 The process is time-consuming, requires a degree of laboratory skill, and may give low yields.